-A drip is a short, small plastic tube that is put into your child's vein using a needle.
-The plastic tube is then left in so that fluids and medicines can be given directly into the blood via the vein.
+A drip is a short, small plastic tube that a doctor or nurse will put into your child's vein, using a needle.
+They will leave a plastic tube in so that fluids and medicines go directly into your child's blood.

 What is a drip?

-A drip is also sometimes known as a cannula, intravenous fluids or IV.
+A drip is sometimes known as a cannula, intravenous fluids or IV.

 Why would my child need a drip?

-The doctor or nurse may put a local anaesthetic patch on the skin first to numb the area where the needle is to be put.
+The doctor or nurse may put a local anaesthetic patch on the skin first to numb the area where they will put the needle.
 It takes about 30-60 minutes for the patch to work.
-If the drip needs to be inserted urgently there may not be time to wait for the local anaesthetic to work.
+If your child needs a drip urgently, there may not be time to wait for the local anaesthetic to work.

-A child's veins are quite small and several veins may need to be tried to get the drip in place.
-Putting the drip in can hurt, but once the sharp part is removed the plastic tube does not cause pain.
-However the area may be uncomfortable.
+A child's veins are quite small and the doctor or nurse may need to try several veins to get the drip in place.
+Putting the drip in can hurt.
+Once the doctor or nurse removes the needle the plastic tube does not cause pain but the area may be uncomfortable.

-Long tubing or syringes can then be attached to the drip and fluids and medicines can be given.
-Often the long tubing will be put into a special (IV) pump on a drip stand that will control the amount of fluid that will go in.
+A doctor or nurse will then attach long tubing or syringes to the drip to deliver fluids and medicines.
+Often the doctor or nurse will put long tubing into a special (IV) pump on a drip stand that will control the amount of fluid that will go in.
 Most of the time the long tubing will stay connected and your child will need to take the drip pump and stand wherever they go.
-The nurses will explain and show you how to do this.
+The nurses will explain and show your child how to do this.

-Your doctor will discuss with you how long the drip will need to stay in.
-This will depend on why it is being put in, and how quickly your child gets better.
+Your child's doctor will discuss with you how long the drip will need to stay in.
+This will depend on why your child is having the drip, and how quickly they get better.

 What problems can occur?

-Drips can become blocked, leak or become infected.
-The nurses will need to regularly check the drip and the area around the drip (cannula).
+Drips can block, leak or become infected.
+The nurses will regularly check the drip and the area around the drip.
 The nurses will look for redness, swelling, leakage and pain at the drip site.
-If any problems occur the drip may need to be put in again in another spot.
-At times a bruise may form when the needle is taken out of the vein.
+If there are any problems, they may need to put the drip in again in another spot.
+At times, a bruise may form when the needle comes out of the vein.
 This will soon fade.

-If you are worried please ask the nurses to check you child's drip.
+If you are worried, please ask the nurses to check your child's drip.

 What can I do to help?

-Staying with your child while the drip is being put in can help comfort them.
+You can comfort your child by staying with them as the drip is put in.
 If you cannot stay with your child then a staff member will stay instead.

-If your child asks about the tests being done, reassure them and explain in simple terms what is being done and why.
+If your child asks about their tests, reassure them and explain in simple terms what is happening and why.
 Always tell the truth.

-It is helpful to distract your infant or child by cuddling, telling stories, singing or playing with a toy or game.
+It is helpful to distract your child by cuddling, telling stories, singing or playing with a toy or game.
 You can help your child to sit or lie down, whichever they prefer.
 Remain calm and comfort your child.
-If you get upset so will your child.
-Always praise your child afterwards.
+If you get upset, so will your child.
+Always praise your child afterward.